zhentian-wan/wolt-assignment-zhentian/README.md

 ### Structure of the application

+Following the Domain Driven Design:

+Since assignment app is simple, there is only one **Smart** component: App.txs.

-src/components: contain TimeTable component & its model parser functions
+src/components: **Domain layer.** contain TimeTable component & its model parser functions

 src/components/**test**: related testing

-src/system: Primitive component for building other component using [styled system](https://styled-system.com/)
+src/system: **UI layer.** Primitive component for building other component using [styled system](https://styled-system.com/)

-src/utils: Helper functions to deal with time & date
+src/utils: **Util layer.** Helper functions to deal with time & date

 src/models.ts: Types